rpp35-boc-berners-lee/Showcial/README.md

 - While in a personal profile, users have the ability to click on any of the users in their

 ![follower-search](https://user-images.githubusercontent.com/84835229/191367390-39480172-c860-4203-b8c6-fbb976638891.gif)
-- Search can use the search bar to find and navigate to any other user’s profile.
+- Clients can use the search bar to find and navigate to any other user’s profile.
 - Users can navigate to a “Following Page” that displays a list of the users they follow with the ability to unfollow them or click and view that person's profile.

 ## Tech Stack